mawilson0410/LiveShot/README.md

 - `POST /api/tests` - Create a new test
 - `GET /api/tests/:id` - Get test details
 - `GET /api/test-presets` - Get all test presets

-This application was made by Michael Wilson, for the Cleveland Cavaliers.